 Starting where you are currently at, making gradual, incremental change, and practising lots (and maybe even with the support from a professional), you can move away from diets for good, feeling calm and in charge, rather than feeling out of control.

-You are not destined to feel out of control with food if you quit dieting.
+Feeling out of control with food is not your destiny if you quit dieting.

 what small steps have you found helpful to take when moving away from diets and towards attunement?